xhclintonv/Whatsappbot/README.md

 # Whatsapp bot
- sapp bot with group management features and few media commands and chatgpt courtesy of openai APIs.
+whatsapp bot with group management features and few media commands and chatgpt courtesy of openai APIs.

 You will need an openai API key for AI features to work.